 - What issues may the users face?

-These questions help you analyze the main reasons a user may use your product.
+These questions allow us to analyze the main reasons a user may actually use your product.
 You should review the goals of your users and the paths that they take to reach them.

 Determine the Needs of Your Product

-Along with the needs of your customers, you need to address the needs of your organization and stakeholders.
+What do you want to accomplish with your product?
+Don’t just think about the needs of your customers.
+Address the needs of your organization and its stakeholders.
 Set goals and measurable targets for your product.
 This allows you to implement strategies during the development process to help achieve your goals.

 Create Multiple User Personas